§ 19-2-13. Merger.

 (2) The financial condition of the financial institutions; and

 (3) The public convenience and advantage.

 (c) All regulated institutions merged under this chapter shall comply with the relevant provisions of §§ 7-1.2-1001 7-1.2-1005.

-(d) The original of the articles of merger, bearing the approval of the director or the director's designee, shall be filed with the director or the director's designee and duplicates shall be filed with the secretary of state, who shall upon payment to him or her of twenty-five dollars ($25.00) issue a certificate of merger or certificate of consolidation pursuant to § 7-1.2-1003.
+(d) The original of the articles of merger, bearing the approval of the director, or the director's designee, shall be filed with the director, or the director's designee, and duplicates shall be filed with the secretary of state, who shall, upon payment to him or her of twenty-five dollars ($25.00), issue a certificate of merger or certificate of consolidation pursuant to § 7-1.2-1003.
 Upon the issuance of the certificate or upon a later date, not more than thirty (30) days after the filing of the articles of merger or articles of consolidation, as may be set forth in the articles, the merger or consolidation shall be effected pursuant to § 7-1.2-1005.
-Any shareholder of a financial institution that is a party to a plan requiring approval under this section shall have the right to dissent from the action involved, in accordance with § 7-1.2-1201, and any shareholder who elects to exercise that right in compliance with § 7-1.2-1202 shall be entitled to the rights of dissenting shareholders on the terms and conditions set forth in § 7-1.2-1202.
+Any shareholder of a financial institution who or that is a party to a plan requiring approval under this section, shall have the right to dissent from the action involved in accordance with § 7-1.2-1201, and any shareholder who or that elects to exercise that right in compliance with § 7-1.2-1202, shall be entitled to the rights of dissenting shareholders on the terms and conditions set forth in § 7-1.2-1202.
 References to "articles of incorporation" in chapter 1.2 of title 7 shall be deemed to refer to the "Agreement to Form" of the financial institution involved.

 (P.L.
 1995, ch.
 82, § 39; P.L.
 1997, ch.
 98, § 2; P.L.
 2001, ch.
 128, § 1; P.L.
 2005, ch.
 36, § 15; P.L.
 2005, ch.
 72, § 15.)